MrSinho/shengine/docs/native-scripting.md

 }

 uint8_t SH_ENGINE_EXPORT_FUNCTION triangle_main_renderpass(ShEngine* p_engine) {
-    // This function is called once per frame inside the main engine renderpass (you can setup your own of course using the Vullkan or the shvulkan library). return 1;
+    // This function is called once per frame inside the main engine renderpass (you can setup your own of course using direcly the Vulkan API or the shvulkan library). return 1;
 }